7 mistakes to avoid when you brush your teeth

 Most of us probably still believed in the Tooth Fairy last time we worried about how about keeping our pearly whites in tip top condition.

 Yet it might surprise you to know that it’s not just kids who don’t always do a great job when it comes to brushing teeth.
 In fact, there are seven really common mistakes you could be making, day after day, when you brush your teeth – mistakes that could lead to a build-up of plaque and ultimately problems with your teeth and gums.

-1. Brushing too hard
+1. Brushing teeth too hard

 2. Using a poor technique

-If you think you could brush up on the way you clean your teeth, why not ask the dentist to give you a lesson next time you go for a check-up?
-No need to feel embarrassed about this – dentists are used to teaching people of all ages how to brush better.
+If you think you could brush up on the way you brush your teeth, why not ask the dentist to give you a lesson next time you go for a check-up?
+No need to feel embarrassed about this – dentists are used to teaching people of all ages how to brush teeth better.